AI Safety Researcher Quits OpenAI, Saying Its Trajectory Alarms Her

 Hello!

-Yet another OpenAI researcher has left the company amid concerns about its safety practices and readiness for potentially human-level AI.
+Yet another OpenAI researcher has left the company amid ongoing concerns about its safety practices and preparedness for potentially human-level AI.

-In a post on her personal Substack, OpenAI safety researcher Rosie Campbell shared a message she posted on the company Slack days prior announcing her resignation.
+In a post on her personal Substack, OpenAI safety researcher Rosie Campbell shared the message she had posted on the company Slack days earlier to announce her resignation.

-As she noted in the message, her decision was spurred by the exit of the company's former artificial general intelligence (AGI) czar Miles Brundage, a close colleague whose resignation also led to OpenAI dissolving that team entirely.
+As she explained, her decision was prompted by the exit of the company’s former artificial general intelligence (AGI) czar Miles Brundage.
+His departure also led OpenAI to dissolve the AGI Readiness team entirely.

 “After almost three and a half years here, I am leaving OpenAI,” Campbell’s message reads.
 “I’ve always been strongly driven by the mission of ensuring safe and beneficial AGI, and after [Brundage’s] departure and the dissolution of the AGI Readiness team, I believe I can pursue this more effectively externally.”

-She also wrote that she hopes her former colleagues will "take seriously the prospect that our current approach to safety might not be sufficient for the vastly more powerful systems we think could arrive this decade."
+She urged her former colleagues to remember that OpenAI’s mission is not simply to “build AGI,” but also to ensure the technology “benefits humanity.”
+Campbell further emphasized the need to “take seriously the prospect that our current approach to safety might not be sufficient for the vastly more powerful systems we think could arrive this decade.”

 Thank you!